Guest room management system based on DALI and EnOcean technologies.

 Prefer large groups over many groups.

-The occupancy sensor ‘On Movement’ event will not override a scene activated with a push-button or via the app.
-The ‘On Absence’ event will, but this is logical: Lights will turn off after a while even in spaces where a push button was used to turn them on, as long as the space remains empty for a while.
+The occupancy sensor ‘On Movement’ event will not override a scene activated with a switch.
+The ‘On Absence’ event will, but this is logical: Lights will turn off after a while even in spaces where a switch was used to turn them on, as long as the space remains empty for a while.

 Theoretically yes, if you map each device to its own group.
 In practice, this is not a good idea, any large site will have far too many luminaires for this to be practical.